meet our interns!

 MS: After this summer, I plan on finishing my undergrad at Sacramento State.
 I also plan on continuing to do field work in Israel in the coming summers as well as moving on to graduate school.
 After all of that, I hope to start a career in Near Eastern Archaeology.

-Any other impressions or comments on your experience this summer?
+Any other impressions or comments on your experiences this summer?

 MS: This summer in Israel has been one of the most enjoyable experiences in my life and has solidified my plans of moving on to graduate school to start a career in archaeological research.
 I want to convey my sincere gratitude to BASONOVA and the Albright Institute for taking me in and allowing me to further my education and experience in the field of archaeology.
 I also want to thank Dr. Adams especially for notifying me of the opportunity and for having me work on a great project this summer.